biolink/biolink-model/docs/has_variant_part.md

 # Relation: has_variant_part

-holds between a genomic entity and a genotypic entity that is a sub-component of it
+holds between a nucleic acid entity and a nucleic acid entity that is a sub-component of it

 URI: [biolink:has_variant_part](https://w3id.org/biolink/vocab/has_variant_part)